A model-agnostic analysis of hybrid stars with reactive interfaces: Introduction

 \section{Introduction}

 In spite of several decades of observations and theoretical research, the nature of the deep interior of neutron stars (NSs) is still an unsolved issue.
-At present, a stringent constraint for the equation of state (EOS) comes from the observed masses of the pulsars PSR J1614-2230 \cite{Demorest:2010bx}, PSR J0348+0432 \cite{Antoniadis:2013pzd} and PSR J0740+6620 \cite{Cromartie:2019kug}, which require that an acceptable EOS must be able to support a NS of at least $2~M_{\odot}$.
+At present, a stringent constraint for the equation of state (EOS) comes from the observed masses of the pulsars PSR J1614-2230 \cite{Demorest:2010bx}, PSR J0348+0432 \cite{Antoniadis:2013pzd} and PSR J0740+6620 \cite{Cromartie:2019kug}, which require that an acceptable EOS must be able to support a NS of at least $2 \,M_{\odot}$.
 New limits on the EOS were posed recently by the LIGO/Virgo detection of gravitational-waves (GWs) coming from the NS-NS merger event GW170817 \cite{TheLIGOScientific:2017qsa,Annala:2017llu, Most:2018hfd, Raithel:2018ncd, Capano:2019eae}.
-Assuming that both NSs are described by the same EOS and have spins within the range observed in Galactic binary NSs, the dimensionless tidal deformability $\Lambda_{1.4}$ of a $1.4~M_{\odot}$ NS was found to be in the range $70-580$ at the $90 \%$ level \cite{Abbott:2018exr}.
-Also, the fact that the postmerger remnant of GW170817 did not suffer a prompt collapse was used to constrain the maximum gravitational mass of a non-rotating NS ($M_{\max} \approx 2.3~M_\odot$) \cite{Rezzolla_2018}.
+Assuming that both NSs are described by the same EOS and have spins within the range observed in Galactic binary NSs, the dimensionless tidal deformability $\Lambda_{1.4}$ of a $1.4 \,M_{\odot}$ NS was found to be in the range $70-580$ at the $90 \%$ level \cite{Abbott:2018exr}.
+Also, the fact that the postmerger remnant of GW170817 did not suffer a prompt collapse was used to constrain the maximum gravitational mass of a non-rotating NS to be $2.17^{+0.17}_{-0.15}\,M_\odot$ \cite{Rezzolla_2018}.
 The mass and radius of the merging objects in the GW190425 event were also inferred, but the possibility that one or both components are black holes cannot be ruled out \cite{Abbot:2020goo}.